 While ASEAN’s coastal and marine biodiversity remain to be a significant asset for the region, they continue to be threatened by various issues and challenges.
 Gleaning from the network of marine protected areas (MPAs) in ASEAN, collaborative approaches and actions are vital in ensuring the effective management of marine biodiversity as well as in linking efforts with larger seascapes.
-This event will highlight lessons from the site, national, and regional levels that highlight the importance of transboundary cooperation.
+This event highlighted lessons from the site, national, and regional levels that emphasize the importance of transboundary cooperation.

 - Discuss the concept of transboundary MPA effective management in the context of large marine ecosystems (LMEs) to mitigate biodiversity loss and maintain productive coastal and marine environment in the region

 - Share ongoing activities and future plans in the ASEAN region on expanding MPAs and how they help foster food security and livelihood

 - Discuss effective management of MPAs through science-based approaches, including key emerging issues affecting coastal and marine environment in the ASEAN, such as climate change and marine litter